haseebpyd/expenvisor-website/README.md

 ## License

 This website is part of the Expenvisor project.
-All rights reserved.
+All rights reserved.# expenvisor-website